Ogün Sanlısoy: Early life

 Ogün Sanlısoy was born on March 12, 1971, in Gölcük, the son of a Marine officer.
-Since the 1971 Turkish military memorandum took place on the day he was born, his father named his son Ogün (as O gün, That day) due to his belief in democracy.
+Since the 1971 Turkish military memorandum took place on the day he was born, his father named him Ogün —derived from O gün', meaning 'That day'— to reflect his belief in democracy.

 After his primary school years spent in many different regions and cities due to his father's job, he attended secondary and high school at Fenerbahçe High School.
-He entered and graduated from Mimar Sinan University, Faculty of Architecture (industrial design) in 1988.
+He studied at Mimar Sinan University, Faculty of Architecture (industrial design).

-He was introduced to music by his mother, Elvis Presley and The Beatles, when he was 8 years old.
-When he was 10 years old, he attended Barış Manço concert and had his first serious musical interaction at this concert.
+His introduction to music came at the age of eight, when his mother exposed him to artists like Elvis Presley and The Beatles.
+When he was 10 years old, he attended a Barış Manço concert and had his first serious musical interaction at this concert.

 Music career

-Sanlısoy started his music career by playing electric guitar at the age of 17, was his first stage experience with the acoustic concert he prepared together with his close friend Kubilay Özvardar in 1989 during his university years.
-Later in these years, he started working with the Sugar Mice band and recorded his first demo.
-During this time, he worked as a soloist in various amateur groups.
+Sanlısoy started his music career by playing electric guitar at the age of 17, which was his first stage experience with the acoustic concert he prepared together with his close friend Kubilay Özvardar in 1989 during his university years.
+In the following years, he started working with the Sugar Mice band and recorded his first demo.
+During this time he performed as a vocalist for various amateur groups.

 Pentagram (1992–1995)

 In 1992, while the Turkish metal band Pentagram was preparing for its second studio album, vocalist Bartu Toptaş left the band and moved abroad.
 While searching for a new vocalist, the band made an offer to Ogün Sanlısoy.
 He was not interested in a metal band at first, as he pursued his career in acoustic and soft rock in those years.
 The band members said that their second album would be different from the first album and that they should not make a decision without listening to the recordings.
-After listening to the recordings and liking the musical, he joined Pentagram in 1992 and took part in the Trail Blazer album, which was released the same year, with his vocals.
+After listening to the recordings and liking the music, he joined Pentagram in 1992 and took part in the Trail Blazer album, which was released the same year, with his vocals.
 He performed many concerts with Pentagram in Turkey and abroad.
-In 1993 and 1994, he was chosen as the "Best Male Rock Singer Soloist of the Year" by the readers of Hıbır and Rock magazines.
+In 1993 and 1994, he was voted "Best Male Rock Singer Vocalist of the Year" by the readers of Hıbır and Rock magazines.

 While he was working as a vocalist in Pentagram for 3 years, he had a disagreement with the band on the new songs to be produced.
 While he wanted the band to focus on Turkish songs in the new album, other members did not approve of this change, and as a result of this difference of opinion, Sanlısoy left the band because he wanted to work on a solo album.
-Pentagram added Murat İlkan to its squad instead of him.
+Pentagram replaced him with Murat İlkan.